spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-product-category-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that, when a category product assignment is changed through ORM, it is exported to Redis.
+When a category product assignment is changed through ORM, make sure it is exported to Redis.

 | STORAGE TYPE | TARGET ENTITY           | EXAMPLE EXPECTED DATA IDENTIFIER     |
 |--------------|-------------------------|--------------------------------------|